Are you ready to delight your senses?

 The Ingredients Matter

-Spelt is an ancient grain that is rich in vitamins, minerals, proteins and fiber.
-Like the souring I do with sourdough, sprouting the spelt berries increases the availability of these nutrients while also making the grain easier to digest!
+Spelt is an ancient grain that is rich in vitamins, minerals, proteins, and fiber.
+Like the souring I do with sourdough, sprouting the grain berries increases the availability of these nutrients while also making the grain easier to digest!

 Real Pastured Butter